isovector/certainty-by-construction/src/book/4-setoids.lagda.md

 Notice that we use propositional equality at [1](Ann) to assert that we're witnessing the fact that these two expressions *really are the same!* But that's merely an implementation detail.

+-- TODO(sandy): what does it mean that this is only an impl detail?

 We can now show that our clock example works as expected: